Constantin Teașcă: Managerial career

 In 1962, Teașcă had his first spell at Romania's national team, his first game being a 4–0 home victory in a friendly against Morocco, a match in which he debuted eight young players: Gheorghe Dungu, Vasile Sfetcu, Emil Petru, Constantin Koszka, Zoltán Ivansuc, Marin Voinea, Vasile Gergely and Iosif Lazăr.
 His following two games were a 3–2 friendly loss to East Germany and a 6–0 defeat to Spain in the 1964 European Nations' Cup qualifiers.
 His next coaching experience started in 1963 at CSMS Iași where he spent two years.
 Subsequently, Teașcă returned for one season in the second league at Dinamo Bacău, where he advised player Constantin Rădulescu to become head coach of the team before his departure.
 Rădulescu managed to get them promoted to the first league.
-In 1967 he had his second spell at Romania's national team, but only for one game which was a goalless draw in a friendly against Poland.
+In 1967, Teașcă went to coach Universitatea Cluj for only one month, as he left for a second spell at Romania's national team, but eventually stayed only for one game: a goalless friendly draw against Poland.